hl7au/au-fhir-base/pages/_includes/au-bloodpressure-intro.md

 Refer to that profile for an outline of its mandatory requirements.

+#### Extensions

+No extensions are used in this profile.

 #### Usage Notes
-* Requires appropriate SNOMED CT coding

 * Both the systolic and diastolic components must be present and missing values for either can be represented with Observation.component.dataAbsentReason

-#### Extensions

-No extensions are used in this profile.

 #### Examples